TheBeachLab/selfhosted/doc/iot.md

 #### For every table

-- create a column named `id` with `bigint` datatype and IDENTITY.
+- create a column named `id` with `bigint` or `int` datatype and IDENTITY.
 This will be the primary key
 - create a column named `created` of `timestamp with timezone` datatype and default value `now()`
 - create a column named `modified` of `timestamp with timezone` datatype and default value `now()`